gabriel-sen/tp-ecommerce/README.md

 - On a ajouter une contraine par exemple une limite de caractère pour certains champs :
     - exemple le champs nom :
     ``` shell
-    'constrains' => new Length(2,30),
+    'constrains' => new Length(2,2),
    ```
-  Un message d'erreur s'afficheras si on a min 2 ou max 30 caractères :
+  Un message d'erreur s'afficheras si on a exactement 2 ou minimum 2 caractères :
     - ERROR This value is too short.
 It should have 30 characters or more.

 ### 3.1 : Sauvegarde des entrés du formulaire en BDD